schungx/Dojo-TypeScript/Manual.md

 let the system do what you want.

-One of the tricky issues is the fact that all TypeScript files are compiled into AMD modules (when the "--module amd" option is set, which it should be in order to use TypeScript with Dojo).
-If you stay 100% in TypeScript, how do you "bootstrap" the root module?
+One of the tricky issues is the fact that all TypeScript files are compiled into AMD modules (when the `--module amd` option is set, which it should be in order to use TypeScript with Dojo).
+If you stay 100% in TypeScript, how do you **bootstrap** the root module?
 Turns out that you need at least *one* pure JavaScript file in order to do that.

 Another tricky issue is that of loading non-Dojo custom modules.